Wörschweiler Abbey

 Are there guided tours?

-Information about guided tours may be available on the abbey’s official website.
-These tours can enhance your understanding of the site’s history and significance.
+Information on guided tours may be available on the official website.
+Guided tours can enhance your understanding of the abbey’s history and significance.

 What’s the best time to visit?